elikeyz/elikeyz/README.md

 ### Hi there 👋

 My name is Elijah Enuem-Udogu, I am a Google Certified Mobile Web Specialist and a full stack web developer.
-I work with Node JS, React and Angular.
+I work with Node JS, React, Next JS and Angular.

 - 🌱 I’m currently learning Android development with Java and Kotlin, it's been fun so far.